 • FOR THE LAS

-An orientation session for LAS students, scheduled for August 30 and 31, providing an introduction to the health minor.
+An SPR for LAS students, scheduled for August 30 and 31, providing an introduction to the health minor.

 The Pre-Semester Workshop for PASS Students

-Registration for the PASS Pre-Semester Workshop costs €15, which covers the cost of printed handouts for the presentations.
+Registration for the PASS Pre-Semester Workshop will cost €15, which covers the cost of the printed handouts for the presentations.
 You must first register for the tutoring program; registration is free and open year-round (available here).

 This SPR will take place from August 23 to September 4.
 It will be held in person at the respective locations of the three associations, namely: